The-Known-Galaxy/archives/sith/persons_of_interest/vestara_khai/vestara_khai.md

 Luke sends a recording of Vestara's conversation with her father to the protocol droid C-3PO for translation.
 Luke shows the transcript to his son, who is upset that the Sith are planning to betray the Jedi and that Vestara hoped to turn him personally to the dark side.

-After Various travels, betrayals, and fights, Vestara wasn’t sure which side was good.
+After Various travels, betrayals, and fights, Vestara wasnâ€™t sure which side was good.
 She loved Ben and respected the ideals the Jedi have, but her roots in the Sith didn't let her decide.
 She ended up following her heart and joining the Jedi Order, where she did various missions and fought Sith.
 In those missions, she killed both Taalon and her father.
 Even after doing all this, she wasn't truly trusted and eventually fled to the unknown regions, leaving everyone behind, even her love, Ben.

 # Personality and Traits

 Vestara Khai has light brown hair, dark brown eyes, and fair-colored skin.
 She is considered beautiful by other humans, including Ben Skywalker.
 Vestara's father taught her to use her emotions as weapons to achieve her goals.